kbaafi/s3-cloudfront-static-website/README.md

 ## The hosted website

-The website was hosted on the now defunct link: **http://kb-uda-website.s3.amazonaws.com/index.html** but is shown below:
+The website is hosted at: http://kb-uda-website.s3.amazonaws.com/index.html and is shown below:

 ![website]